Sriram Sagar Project: The project

 Sriram Sagar Reservoir's capacity is 90 tmcft and it has 42 floodgates.
 It also includes Kakatiya Canal covering 346 km, Laxmi Canal, Sarswati Canal, and Flood flow canal.

 Construction of this dam was started in 1957.
 Most of the catchment area upstream of this dam is located in Maharashtra.

-This project is also locally known as Khustapuram dam.
+This project is also locally known as the Khustapuram dam.
 The Khustapuram project proposal was first mooted/investigated by erstwhile Hyderabad state under Nizam rule to utilize 227 tmcft of upper Godavari river water.
-This dam site is located in the Nizamabad district of Telangana State after the confluence of Manjira river with Godavari.
-Under stage I of this project nearly 1 e6acre irrigation facility is created to utilize 140 tmc water.
-Stage II of this project is under advanced stage of construction to irrigate 440000 acre using 25 tmc water.
-The flood flow canal project is also under implementation to irrigate 200000 acre using 20 tmcft water available at Pochampadu dam site.
-The live storage capacity of SS dam is limited to 90 tmcft to reduce submergence area in Maharashtra up to FRL level 1091 ft above mean sea level as per the agreement between Maharashtra and Telangana.
+This dam site is located in the Nizamabad district of Telangana State, after the confluence of the Manjira river with the Godavari.
+Under stage I of this project, nearly 1 e6acre of irrigation facility has been created to utilize 140 tmc water.
+Stage II of this project is under an advanced stage of construction to irrigate 440000 acre using 25 tmc water.
+The flood flow canal project is also under implementation to irrigate 200000 acre using 20 tmcft water available at the Pochampadu dam site.
+The live storage capacity of SS dam is limited to 90 tmcft to reduce the submergence area in Maharashtra up to FRL level 1091 ft above mean sea level as per the agreement, between Maharashtra and Telangana.